Russia: Navalny supporters denied prison visit and detained

 The newspaper Izvestia carried a statement from the state penitentiary service late Monday saying Navalny had been the prison’s sanitary unit after a checkup found him having “signs of a respiratory illness, including a high fever.”

-It was unclear Tuesday if there had been any changes to the politician’s condition.
+It was unclear Tuesday whether there had been any changes to the politician’s condition.

 Kremlin spokesman Dmitry Peskov said Navalny would receive the necessary medical care but no preferential treatment.

 “Of course, there can be no talk about special conditions for one of the convicted persons,” Peskov said during a conference call with reporters.
-“There are certain rules for inmates who got sick.
+“There are certain rules for inmates who get sick.
 If the illness truly takes place, any relevant treatment will be provided.”

+Vasilyeva from the Alliance of Doctors said Tuesday she and her colleagues will keep coming to the colony.
+“I see only one option.
+If nothing happens, then we will come here tomorrow and the day after tomorrow.
+We will keep coming with our colleagues, requesting information and (trying to) be involved in (Navalny’s) treatment somehow,” Vasilyeva said.
+“We can’t back down.
+It’s a matter of a person’s life and death.”